kubernetes/enhancements/keps/sig-node/2902-cpumanager-distribute-cpus-policy-option/README.md

 ##### Integration tests

 Not Applicable as Kubelet features don't have integration tests.
+We use a mix of `e2e_node` and `e2e` tests.

 ##### e2e tests